iifl-logo

 We all know that water is a prime natural resource and a basic human need for survival and existence.
 Indeed water is fundamental to our life.
 In view of the vital importance of water for human, animal & plant life, for maintaining ecological balance and for economic and developmental activities of all kinds and considering its increasing scarcity, the planning and management of this resource and its optimal economical and equitable use has become a matter of national importance.

-Your Company has been in the business of manufacturing, laying and jointing of pipelines of various pipe materials such as RCC pipes, Steel pipes, Prestressed Concrete pipes, Penstock pipes, Bar Wrapped Steel Cylinder pipes (BWSC), Prestressed Concrete Cylinder pipes (PCCP) etc., which provide infrastructure facility and development of drinking water supply projects, irrigation projects, Sanitation and Sewerage schemes.
-For over five decades as a part of nation building, your Company has also been undertaking infrastructure development programmes by way of executing on turnkey basis the combined water supply projects i.e. undertaking the complete job of water supply from source to distribution centers which apart from manufacturing, laying and jointing of pipelines included construction of intake wells, water sumps, water treatment plants, water pumping stations, installation of pumping machineries, electro-mechanical works, branch mains, ground level reservoirs, elevated reservoirs, leading to executions of complete systems for water supply to various towns and villages of India.
+The Company has been in the business of manufacturing, laying and jointing of pipelines of various pipe materials such as RCC pipes, Steel pipes, Prestressed Concrete pipes, Penstock pipes, Bar Wrapped Steel Cylinder pipes (BWSC), Prestressed Concrete Cylinder pipes (PCCP) etc., which provide infrastructure facility and development of drinking water supply projects, irrigation projects, Sanitation and Sewerage schemes.
+For over five decades as a part of nation building, the Company has also been undertaking infrastructure development programmes by way of executing on turnkey basis the combined water supply projects i.e. undertaking the complete job of water supply from source to distribution centers which apart from manufacturing, laying and jointing of pipelines included construction of intake wells, water sumps, water treatment plants, water pumping stations, installation of pumping machineries, electro-mechanical works, branch mains, ground level reservoirs, elevated reservoirs, leading to executions of complete systems for water supply to various towns and villages of India.

 2. OPPORTUNITIES AND THREATS:

-Water is one of the most crucial elements in our national developmental planning for the 21st Century.
+Water is one of the most crucial elements in our national developmental planning for the 21 st Century.
 The proper management of our limited water resources will be essential to ensure food security for countrys growing population and to eliminate poverty.
 (Water Policy and Action Plan for India 2020: An Alternative).

 As per Indian Census 2011, the population of India was 121 crores.
 A scarce natural resource, water is fundamental to life, livelihood, food security and sustainable development.
 India has more than 18% of the worlds population, but has only 4% of worlds renewable water resources and 2.4% of worlds land area.
 There are further limits on utilizable quantities of water owing to uneven distribution over time and space.
 In addition, there are challenges of frequent floods and droughts in one or the other part of the country.
-With a growing population and rising needs of a fast developing nation as well as the given indications of the impact of climate change, availability of utilizable water will be under further strain in future with the possibility of deepening water conflicts among different user groups.
+With a growing population and rising needs of a fast-developing nation as well as the given indications of the impact of climate change, availability of utilizable water will be under further strain in future with the possibility of deepening water conflicts among different user groups.
 The main emphasis of the National Water Policy, 2012 is to treat water as economic good.
-Low consciousness about the scarcity of water and its life sustaining and economic value results in its mismanagement, wastage, and inefficient use, as also pollution and reduction of flows below minimum ecological needs.
-In addition, there are inequities in distribution and lack of a unified perspective in planning, management and use of water resources (Source:- National Water Policy 2012).
-As it is with the growing population demanding more food, more products and higher standards of living, the shortage of drinking water can only get worse.
-Thus there is a vast scope for improvement in infrastructural developmental activities in water supply, drainage and sewerage schemes in sanitation Swachh Bharat segments leading to good scope for the Companys manufacturing and contracting activities in this field.
+Low consciousness about the scarcity of water and its life sustaining and economic value results in its management, wastage, and inefficient use, as also pollution

 3. SEGMENT-WISE ACTIVITY: